Embassy of India

 India-Japan Bilateral Relations

-India and Japan share ‘Special Strategic and Global Partnership’.
+India and Japan share a ‘Special Strategic and Global Partnership’.
 Friendship between the two countries has a long history rooted in spiritual affinity and strong cultural and civilizational ties.
 The Shichifukujin or the seven lucky gods of Japan have their roots in Hindu traditions.
 An early documented direct contact with Japan was with the Todaiji Temple in Nara, where the consecration or eye-opening of the towering statue of Lord Buddha was performed by an Indian monk Bodhisena in 752 AD.
 In contemporary times, prominent Indians associated with Japan were Swami Vivekananda, Nobel laureate Rabindranath Tagore, entrepreneur JRD Tata, freedom fighter Netaji Subhash Chandra Bose, Rash Behari Bose and Justice Radha Binod Pal.
 The sole dissenting voice of Justice Radha Binod Pal at the War Crimes Tribunal struck a deep chord among the Japanese public, that continues to reverberate to this day.
 Prime Minister Jawaharlal Nehru donated an Indian elephant to the Ueno Zoo in Tokyo in 1949 which was greatly appreciated by the Japanese people.
 The Japan-India Association set up in 1903 is the oldest international friendship body in Japan.

 2. After World War-II, India did not attend the San Francisco Conference but decided to conclude a separate Peace Treaty with Japan on 28 April 1952, marking the beginning of diplomatic relations.
 Since then, the relations have matured over the years to cover a wide range of areas of cooperation including political, defense and security, economic, science and technology, education, cultural and people to people exchange.
 There is growing strategic convergence between the two countries.
 There is synergy between India's Act-East Policy, Indo-Pacific vision based on the principle of SAGAR, and Indo-Pacific Oceans Initiative (IPOI) on one hand, and Japan’s Free and Open Indo-Pacific Vision on the other.
-Japan has agreed to lead cooperation on the Trade, Connectivity, and Maritime Transport pillar of IPOI.
+Japan has agreed to lead cooperation on the Connectivity pillar of IPOI.
 Japan has also joined India led initiatives such as International Solar Alliance (ISA), Coalition for Disaster Resilient Infrastructure (CDRI) and Leadership Group for Industry Transition (LeadIT).
-India and Japan are also cooperating under Japan-Australia-India-U.S. Quad framework and India-Japan-Australia Supply Chain Resilience Initiative (SCRI).
+India and Japan are also cooperating under Quad framework and India-Japan-Australia Supply Chain Resilience Initiative (SCRI).

 Summit and other high level political engagement

-3. In the first decade after diplomatic ties were established, several high-level exchanges took place, including visits to India by Japanese PM KISHI Nobusuke, Crown Prince AKIHITO and Crown Princess Michiko, and visits to Japan by PM Jawaharlal Nehru and President Rajendra Prasad.
-India-Japan relations were elevated to ‘Global Partnership’ in 2000, Strategic and Global Partnership’ in 2006, and ‘Special Strategic and Global Partnership’ in 2014.
-Regular annual summits have been held between India and Japan since 2006 (the last summit was held in September 2023).
-The year 2013 was a monumental year that saw the first ever visit of Emperor AKIHITO and Empress MICHIKO to India.
-Earlier, PM ABE Shinzo, during his visit to India in 2007, had delivered the famous "The Confluence of Two Seas" speech in the Indian parliament.
+3. In the first decade after diplomatic ties were established, several high-level exchanges took place, including visits to India by Japanese PM Nobusuke Kishi, Crown Prince Akihito and Crown Princess Michiko, and visits to Japan by PM Jawaharlal Nehru and President Rajendra Prasad.India-Japan relations were elevated to ‘Global Partnership’ in 2000, ‘Strategic and Global Partnership’ in 2006, and ‘Special Strategic and Global Partnership’ in 2014.
+Regular Annual Summits have been held between India and Japan since 2006.
+The year 2013 was a monumental year that saw the first ever visit of Emperor Akihito and Empress Michiko to India.
+Earlier, PM Shinzo Abe, during his visit to India in 2007, had delivered the famous "The Confluence of Two Seas" speech in the Indian parliament.
 He also participated in Republic Day celebrations as the Chief Guest in 2014.
 He was conferred with Padma Vibhushan, India’s second-highest civilian honor in 2021.
-President Ram Nath Kovind visited Japan in October 2019 to attend the Enthronement Ceremony of the Emperor of Japan, His Majesty NARUHITO.
+President Ram Nath Kovind visited Japan in October 2019 to attend the Enthronement Ceremony of the Emperor of Japan, His Majesty Naruhito.

 4. On 19-20 March 2022, PM Kishida paid an official visit to India to hold the 14th India-Japan Annual Summit.
 Both sides agreed on a joint statement titled, "Partnership for a Peaceful, Stable and Prosperous Post-COVID World".
-At the summit, both leaders noted with appreciation that since elevation of ties to a Special Strategic and Global Partnership, there had been significant growth in economic cooperation and expressed their shared intention to realize JPY 5 trillion (approx USD 42 billion) of public and private investment and financing from Japan to India in the next five years, to finance appropriate public and private projects of mutual interest.
+At the summit, both leaders noted with appreciation that since elevation of ties to a Special Strategic and Global Partnership, there had been significant growth in economic cooperation and expressed their shared intention to realize JPY 5 trillion of public and private investment and financing from Japan to India in the next five years, to finance appropriate public and private projects of mutual interest.
 They also recalled the establishment of the Japan-India Industrial Competitiveness Partnership (IJICP) in November 2021 and welcomed the formulation of a Roadmap under the IJICP.
-Both sides welcomed the launch of the Japan-India Clean Energy Partnership (CEP), signed the exchange of notes concerning seven yen loan projects in which Japan will provide over 300 billion yen ($2.7 billion) in total.
+Both sides welcomed the launch of the India-Japan Clean Energy Partnership (CEP), signed the exchange of notes concerning seven yen loan projects in which Japan will provide over 300 billion yen ($2.7 billion) in total.
 PM Kishida and PM Modi also met on the sidelines of the 2nd Quad Leader’s Summit held in Tokyo on 24 May 2022.
 PM Modi visited Japan on 27 September 2022 to participate in State Funeral of former Japanese PM Abe Shinzo Abe, and he also held a meeting with PM Kishida during the visit.

-5. PM Kishida visited India between 19-23 March 2023 and held a bilateral meeting with PM Modi.
-PM Kishida also delivered a policy speech titled “the Future of the Indo-Pacific—Japan’s New Plan for a ‘Free and Open Indo-Pacific’ — ‘Together with India, as an Indispensable Partner’ – at the Indian Council of World Affairs (ICWA).
+5. PM Kishida visited India between 19-23 March 2023 and held a bilateral meeting with PM Modi.PM Kishida delivered a policy speech titled “the Future of the Indo-Pacific—Japan’s New Plan for a ‘Free and Open Indo-Pacific’— ‘Together with India, as an Indispensable Partner’ – at the Indian Council of World Affairs (ICWA).
 During the visit, both sides renewed Memorandum of Cooperation (MoC) on Japanese Language that was originally signed in 2017, focusing on higher level language learning and signed Exchange of Notes for the 4th tranche installment of JICA ODA Loan of JPY 300 Billion (INR 18,000 crores) on Mumbai-Ahmedabad High Speed Railway Project.
-India and Japan also announced 2023 as "India-Japan Year of Tourism Exchange” with the theme “Connecting Himalayas with Mount Fuji”.
+India and Japan also announced 2023 as "India-Japan Year of Tourism Exchange” with the theme “Connecting Himalayas with Mount Fuji” which has been further extended to year 2024.
 Ministry of Environment of Japan and Ministry of Environment, Forest and Climate Change of India, signed an Aide Memoire on the Joint Crediting Mechanism (JCM).
-In May 2023, PM Modi visited Japan to attend the G7 Summit in Hiroshima as an invitee country.
+In May 2023, PM Modi visited Japan to attend the G7 Summit in Hiroshima.
 During the visit, PM Modi held bilateral meetings with a number of leaders, including with PM Kishida.
 In a solemn ceremony, a statue of Mahatma Gandhi was also unveiled near the Hiroshima Peace Memorial Park.
 On 9-10 September 2023, PM Kishida visited New Delhi for the G20 Summit and met with PM Modi.
 They discussed their priorities for their respective G7 and G20 Presidencies, particularly in bringing the aspirations of the Global South to the fore.
+On 14 June 2024, PM Kishida met PM Modi on the sidelines of G7 Puglia Summit in Italy and noted that 2024 marks a decade since the establishment of India-Japan Special, Strategic and Global Partnership.

 11. Civil Nuclear Cooperation: Agreement on Cooperation in the Peaceful Uses of Nuclear Energy was signed during the visit of PM Modi to Japan in November 2016.
 The bill came into force in July 2017 with the completion of internal procedures on both sides.

-12. India-Japan Defense and Security partnership forms an integral pillar of bilateral ties.
+12. Defense Cooperation: India-Japan Defense and Security partnership forms an integral pillar of bilateral ties.
 India-Japan defense exchanges have gained strength in recent years due to growing convergence on strategic matters and its significance is growing from the common outlook on issues of peace, security and stability of the Indo-Pacific Region.
 A Joint Declaration on Security Cooperation (JDSC) between India and Japan was signed in 2008, a Memorandum of Defence Cooperation and Exchanges was signed in 2014, Agreement concerning Transfer of Defence Equipment & Technology Cooperation and Agreement concerning Security Measures for Protection of Classified Military information were signed in 2015 and Implementing Arrangement for Deeper Cooperation between Indian Navy and JMSDF as signed in 2018.
 The Agreement concerning Reciprocal Provision of Supplies and Services between the Self-Defense Forces of Japan and the Indian Armed Forces RPSS was signed on 9 September 2020.

 Economic and Commercial relations